tweag/nixpkgs-graph/README.md

       "zstd"
     ],
     "pname": "zstd",
+    "propagatedBuildInputs":"/nix/store/xpwwghl72bb7f48m51amvqiv1l25pa01-python3-3.9.13 ",
     "type":"node",
     "version": "1.5.1.0"
   }
 ```
 So, according to the `nodes.json` file we get the node and edge information at the same time.
-The method we use here is to  iterate on the attributes of the root attribute set of nixpkgs using [mapAttrs](https://nixos.org/manual/nix/stable/expressions/builtins.html#builtins-mapAttrs) and merge the `buildInputs` information obtained with the [concatMapStrings](http://ryantm.github.io/nixpkgs/functions/library/strings/) function.
+The method we use here is to  iterate on the attributes of the root attribute set of nixpkgs using [mapAttrs](https://nixos.org/manual/nix/stable/expressions/builtins.html#builtins-mapAttrs) and merge the `buildInputs` and `propagatedBuildInputs` information obtained with the [concatMapStrings](http://ryantm.github.io/nixpkgs/functions/library/strings/) function.
 Afterwards, we retrieve the desired set via [lib.collect](https://teu5us.github.io/nix-lib.html#lib.attrsets.collect) to eliminate different levels (e.g. the two examples above are at different levels in the original data `{chromium:{...}, python3Packages:{..., zstd:{...}, ...}}`).
 Finally we use `--json --strict` attribute of `nix-instantiate` to output.
 <p align="right">(<a href="#top">back to top</a>)</p>

 **2. Generate Graph**